Frig (film)

-Frig is a French film directed by Antony Hickling in 2018.
+Frig is a French experimental film directed by Antony Hickling in 2018.
 The film was premiered at the Etrange Festival in Paris at the Forum des images.
 Frig had a cinema release at St André des Arts cinema in Paris, France 2018.

 Plot

 Frig is divided into three parts (Love, Shit and Sperm) and is presented as an experimental fiction beginning at the end of a romantic relationship.
 The film is the third and final part of the trilogy by Antony Hickling, consisting of Little Gay Boy, Where Horses Go to Die and concluding with Frig.
 The film was inspired by 120 Days of Sodom by Marquis de Sade.